-Introduced Pests Status Report Regional Monitoring and Research Update
+Introduced Pests Status Report

+Regional Monitoring and Research Update

 The introduction and spread of marine pests in WA waters poses a serious threat to native biodiversity and can have widespread effects on both our economy and health.
 There are two key vectors for marine pest translocation: ballast water and hull fouling.
-The Marine Biosecurity Research and Monitoring group continue to implement a series of biosecurity related projects in the South Coast Bioregion with three aims.
-The first is to examine the likelihood of inoculation, infection and establishment of compatible marine pests in the North Coast Bioregion from commercial vessel movements (see Bridgwood & McDonald 20141).
-The second aim is for early detection of the presence of introduced marine pests (IMPs) using a suite of tools.
-The third is to undertake a control program targeting the marine pest Codium fragile ssp fragile, a green alga present in Albany Port's waters.
+The Marine Biosecurity Research Group continue to implement a series of biosecurity related projects in the South Coast Bioregion ranging from early detection and control strategies for pests to vessel risk analyses.